 LinkedIn – One of the Best Ways to Find and Connect With Employers and Clients

-LinkedIn started out as a social recruitment platform—kind of like Facebook, only for the business world.
-Whether you’re looking for prospective clients or a platform to sell your services, there’s a LinkedIn package that can help you.
+LinkedIn started out as a social recruitment platform like Facebook, only for the business world.
+Whether you’re looking for prospective clients (LinkedIn leads generation) or a platform to sell your services, a LinkedIn package can help you.

 The Basic package is $29.99 per month but is essentially useless for sifting for leads.
-Premium Business, on the other hand, will set you back $59.99 per month; however, it grants you access to Sales Navigator.
-This contains some handy features, like the ability to send messages to any LinkedIn user (whether you’re connected to them or not) and an advanced search function/lead builder, which lets you create custom lead lists with advanced search functions.
+Premium Business, however, will set you back $59.99 monthly, granting you access to Sales Navigator.
+This contains some handy features, like the ability to send messages to any LinkedIn user (whether connected to them or not) and an advanced search function/lead builder, which lets you create custom lead lists with advanced search functions.